 - FREEDOM Human Rights Art Award

 TAP Gallery became an Incorporated Association (Registered non-profit organization) in 1994.
 It is operated by a steering committee elected each year at our AGM.
-The committee: President – Caroline Turner, Vice P – Steve McLaren, Secretary – Lia Wittig and Treasurer – Lesley Dimmick.
+The committee: President – Melissa Wolfgramme, Vice P – Steve McLaren, Secretary – Lia Wittig and Treasurer – Lesley Dimmick.
 Many ordinary members actively contribute to gallery management also.
 All staff are volunteers and no one, including the manager, collect a wage or profits from activities.
 On incorporating the recommended Model Rules were adopted as our constitution and all financials are up to date and submitted to the Department Fair Trading.
 TAP is also registered with The Australian Charities & Not-For-Profit commission and all is in order.

 The philosophy of TAP is to provide a friendly & welcoming Community Art Centre, giving a platform for all the arts.
 This gives members of the art community opportunities they would not have to develop as artists, and also showcase and perform their art to the wider community.
 It is a steppingstone for emerging artist.
 Many artists who have had their 1st solo at TAP have moved on to greater success and being now hung in the AGNSW.
 Many artists who began at Tap Gallery have won awards and are now successful in their careers.